-The goal of the IPHC economic study is to provide stakeholders with an accurate and all-sectorsencompassing assessment of the socioeconomic impact of the Pacific halibut resource that includes the full scope of Pacific halibut's contribution to regional economies of Canada and the United States of America.
-To that end, the Secretariat continues improving the Pacific Halibut Multiregional Economic Impact Assessment (PHMEIA) with an intention to inform stakeholders on the importance of the Pacific halibut resource and fisheries to their respective communities, but also broader regions and nations, and contribute to a wholesome approach to Pacific halibut management that is optimal from both biological and socioeconomic perspective, as mandated by the Convention.
+The goal of the IPHC socioeconomic study is to provide stakeholders with an accurate and all-sectorsencompassing assessment of the socioeconomic impact of the Pacific halibut resource that includes the full scope of Pacific halibut's contribution to regional economies of Canada and the United States of America.
+To that end, the Secretariat developed the Pacific Halibut Multiregional Economic Impact Assessment (PHMEIA) model that informs stakeholders on the importance of the Pacific halibut resource and fisheries to their respective communities, but also broader regions and nations, and contributes to a wholesome approach to Pacific halibut management that is optimal from both biological and socioeconomic perspective, as mandated by the Convention.